TX Guide

 DPS licenseOne appointment — 90 daysN/A

 Start with the car you drive to work — if DPS asks for registration proof, that is the one you need plated first.
+The second car can follow within the same week if inspections pass.

 Same day at the county — what to bring twice